-Traditional wealth managers help you invest large amounts of money face to face, over the phone or via video chat.
-They can also provide advice on tax, international investments and complex portfolios and are more suited for those with over £250k to invest.
+Traditional wealth managers help you invest large amounts of money and can also provide advice on tax, international investments and complex portfolios and are more suited for those with over £250k to invest.

 Compare with managers with our wealth management finder which can help you connect with prospective wealth management companies so you can receive the most appropriate advice for your investment objectives.
 Comparing wealth managers to take over your portfolio may seem like a daunting prospect but Good Money Guide has made it simple through our short and simple wealth manager finder.

 “We have two decades experience in the investment industry and through our network of experts, analysts, comparison tools, guides, news, reviews and interviews are able to connect investors to the most appropriate brokers and financial service providers.Richard Berry, Founder – Good Money Guide

 Wealth Management Explained

 Wealth managers are an individual or company that helps you invest for your future via a tax-efficient pension, ISA or general investing account.
 In this guide we have split wealth managers into two categories, digital wealth managers (for small and new portfolios) and traditional wealth managers (for larger portfolios).